abhishekchandra2522k/hashnode/cmchvievd000402leh0cy8jlz.md

 ## Outro

 We started with the older models like hierarchical and network, then saw how the relational model changed the game by making data easier to organize and understand.
-You also learned the teminologies of relational database model - what tables, rows, columns, and keys actually mean and why they matter.
+You also learned the terminologies of relational database model - what tables, rows, columns, and keys actually mean and why they matter.

 In the next post, we’ll look at OLAP (Online Analytical Processing) and OLTP (Online Transaction Processing) and how these concepts come together.